 Changes in Social Interaction

-Cats are social animals, they enjoy interaction with their human family and often with other pets.
+Cats are social animals, they enjoy the interaction with their human family and often with other pets.
 Changes in those may signal problems such as disease, fear or anxiety.
 They may also signal pain, which can cause aggression.
 For example, a cat may attack an individual who causes it pain, such as a person combing over a cat’s arthritic hips or brushing a diseased tooth.

 Changes in Activity

-A decrease or increase in activity can be a sign of a medical of condition.
+A decrease or increase in activity can be a sign of a medical condition.
 As cats age, there is increased risk for arthritis.
 Discomfort from systemic illnesses can also lead to a decrease in activity.
 It’s important to understand cats don’t usually slow down just because they are old.
 More activity is often caused by hyperthyroidism.
 Changes in activity warrant a visit to your veterinarian.

 Changes in Sleep